MysteryPancake/Houdini-Fun/README.md

 ## Coperncius: Pig Paint

-Using the Stamp Points node with the Flow Block to get a nice flowing paint effect.
+Using the Stamp Points node with the Flow Block to get a somewhat realistic flowing paint effect.

 I painted strokes from dark to light along a tangent field to mimic how it works in real life.